The Breuil-M\'ezard conjecture for potentially Barsotti-Tate representations: The patching argument

 We now use the methods of \cite{BLGGT} to show that the equivalent conditions of Lemma \ref{key patching lemma} are frequently achieved.
 We begin by recalling the definition of \emph{potential diagonalizability}, a notion defined in \cite{BLGGT}.
 We will use this definition here for convenience, as it allows us to make use of certain results from \cite{blggU2}, and to easily argue simultaneously in the potentially Barsotti--Tate and Fontaine--Laffaille cases.

-Suppose that $K/\Qp$ is a finite extension with residue field $k,$ that $E/\Qp$ is sufficiently large with ring of integers $\cO$ and residue field $\F$, and that $\rho_1,\rho_2:G_K\to\GL_2(\cO)$ are two continuous representations.
+Suppose that $K/\Qp$ is a finite extension with residue field $k,$ that $E/\Qp$ is a finite extension with ring of integers $\cO$ and residue field $\F$, and that $\rho_1,\rho_2:G_K\to\GL_2(\cO)$ are two continuous representations.
 We say that $\rho_1$ \emph{connects} to $\rho_2$ if all of the following hold: \begin{itemize} \item $\rho_1$ and $\rho_2$ are both crystalline of the same Hodge type $\lambda$, \item $\rhobar_1\cong\rhobar_2$, and \item $\rho_1$ and $\rho_2$ define points on the same irreducible component of $R^{\square,\lambda}_{\rhobar_1}\otimes_{\cO}\Qpbar$. \end{itemize} We say that $\rho:G_K\to\GL_2(\cO)$ is \emph{diagonal} if it is a direct sum of crystalline characters, and we say that $\rho$ is \emph{diagonalizable} if it connects to some diagonal representation.
 Finally, we say that $\rho$ is \emph{potentially diagonalizable} if there is a finite extension $L/K$ such that $\rho|_{G_L}$ is diagonalizable.
-We say that a representation $G_K\to\GL_2(E)$ is potentially diagonalizable if the representation on some $G_K$-invariant lattice is potentially diagonalizable; this is independent of the choice of lattice by Lemma 1.2.1 of \cite{BLGGT}.
+We say that a representation $G_K\to\GL_2(E)$ is potentially diagonalizable if the representation on some $G_K$-invariant lattice is potentially diagonalizable; this is independent of the choice of lattice by Lemma 1.4.1 of \cite{BLGGT}.

 The following two lemmas, which rely on our earlier papers, are the key to our applications of Lemma \ref{key patching lemma} to the Breuil--M\'ezard conjecture for potentially Barsotti--Tate representations. \begin{lem} If $\rho:G_K\to\GL_2(E)$ is potentially Barsotti--Tate, then it is potentially diagonalizable. \end{lem} \begin{proof}Choose a finite extension $L/K$ such that $L$ contains a primitive $p$-th root of unity, and $\rhobar|_{G_L}$ is trivial.
 Then $\rhobar|_{G_L}$ has a decomposable ordinary crystalline lift of Hodge type $0$, namely $\rho_1:=1\oplus\varepsilon^{-1}$.
-Extending $L$ if necessary, we may also assume that $\rhobar|_{G_L}$ has a decomposable non-ordinary crystalline lift of Hodge type $0$, say $\rho_2.$ By Proposition 2.3 of \cite{MR2280776} and Corollary 2.5.16 of \cite{kis04} we see that $\rho|_{G_L}$ connects to one of $\rho_1,\rho_2$, and in either case $\rho$ is potentially diagonalizable by definition.\end{proof}
+Extending $L$ if necessary, we may also assume that $\rhobar|_{G_L}$ has a decomposable non-ordinary crystalline lift of Hodge type $0$, say $\rho_2$ (this is simply a direct sum of Lubin--Tate characters).
+By Proposition 2.3 of \cite{MR2280776} and Corollary 2.5.16 of \cite{kis04} we see that $\rho|_{G_L}$ connects to one of $\rho_1,\rho_2$, and in either case $\rho$ is potentially diagonalizable by definition.\end{proof}

 \begin{lem} Let $a \in (\Z^2_+)^{\Hom(k_v,\F)}_{\SW}$ and $\sigma = \sigma_a$ the corresponding Serre weight. \begin{enumerate} \item If $\sigma$ is not a predicted Serre weight for $\rbar$, then $R_{\rbar}^{\square,\sigma}=0$.
 In particular, it is vacuously the case that every crystalline representation $\rho:G_K\to\GL_2(E)$ of Hodge type $a$ which lifts $\rhobar$ is potentially diagonalizable. \item If $K/\Qp$ is unramified and $\sigma$ is regular in the sense of Definition \ref{defn:regular weight local} then every crystalline representation $\rho:G_K\to\GL_2(E)$ of Hodge type $a$ which lifts $\rhobar$ is potentially diagonalizable. \end{enumerate}